What is the Marquette Method?

 I get a lot of clients who have tried other methods of NFP and are thinking of making a switch to Marquette.
 What I’ve found is that it’s hard to find a source of information that objectively compares the Marquette Method to other methods of NFP.
 It’s hard to find information that explains why, if a different method of NFP isn’t jiving with your lifestyle, the Marquette Method might be a better option.
 The information about Marquette online describes it in general terms, aimed at a beginner audience, but many of my clients are by no means beginners!
 If this describes you, read on.
-(And if you are new to NFP, head over here.
-I wrote an introduction to the Marquette Method for you, too).
+(And if you are new to NFP, I wrote an introduction to the Marquette Method for you, too).

 So, what’s the same and what’s different between the Marquette Method and other methods of NFP?